 I worked at Pfizer pharmaceutical company as part of my degree at university, that was my first science job.
 Other than that I’ve done lots of different things in the holidays, including working in an arcade and a Victorian museum

 University of Aberdeen

-Favourite thing to do in science It’s a great feeling when you’ve been working hard at an experiment for days and then you get some really exciting new results, especially if it’s something no-one’s ever done before!
+Favourite thing to do in my job It’s a great feeling when you’ve been working hard at an experiment for days and then you get some really exciting new results, especially if it’s something no-one’s ever done before!

 I’m looking at vitamin A and how it might be used in a part of the brain called the pineal gland, which is important for controlling sleep

 The pineal gland’s job is to make melatonin, a very important hormone that’s released into the bloodstream at night.
 It helps to control changes in the body’s activity, for example it makes you feel sleepy in the evening and awake in the morning.

 We think vitamin A might be important for the pineal gland to make the right amount of melatonin each night.
 I’m trying to find out if this is true and what else vitamin A might be used for in the pineal gland.

 My Typical Day

 Every day is different but it’s usually a combination of working in the lab doing experiments and looking over the results.